 HUMN STUDENTS:If you run into ANY problems enrolling for classes please contact firstname.lastname@example.org your full name, the class in which you are trying to enroll and the error message you are receiving.
 If you are enrolling in a lecture class that also has a recitation, please include the applicable recitation section number.

 If you get a message that a class is full even though there appears to be spaces in the recitation you want, this is a known systems issue.
 Please go ahead, waitlist yourself for the class and email email@example.com.
 We are actively monitoring this and will move you into the lecture/recitation if there is space.

 Humanities 1110 is a 3 credit hour course that meets three times a wee .
 The course provides an analytical and comparative study of works in literature from Antiquity to the 17th century.
-Approved for arts and sciences core curriculum.
+Approved for A&S Gen. Ed. distribution: Arts and Humanities.

 Literature: This section includes works such as Homer’s Odyssey, Greek tragedy, Plato’s Symposium, Dante’s Inferno, Boccaccio’s Decameron, selections from Montaigne’s Essays, and Shakespeare’s King Lear.